watchexec/watchexec/CONTRIBUTING.md

 8. Check for any dependency updates with `cargo outdated -R`.

-9. Change the version number, run `cargo check`, and make a commit that contains _only_ the Cargo.toml and Cargo.lock changes.
-Use the version number (without `v` prefix) as only message.

-10. Create an annotated tag named the naked version (without `v` prefix), with identical message:

-    ```
-    $ git tag -am 1.14.0{,}
-    ```

-11. Push: `$ git push --follow-tags`.
+9. Run `bin/version 1.2.3` where `1.2.3` is the new version number.
+This will tag and push, triggering the GitHub Action for releases.

-12. Edit the draft release, select the newly pushed tag, and publish it.
-Built artifacts will get built and get added automatically to the release as downloads.
+10. Wait for all builds to complete, then attach the draft release to the tag, and publish it.

-13. Run the `cargo publish`.
+11. Run the `cargo publish`.

-14. Announce the release.
+12. Announce the release.

 ---
 vim: tw=100